kajzer/py4e_dbs/Readme.md

 application will read an iTunes export file in XML and produce a properly normalized database

+**many_to_many**
+script will parse json format and setup many to many db with courses and attendees with parsed data

 *Made on basis of py4e.com, Udacity, python notes for professionals*